grueneschweiz/docs.gruene.ch/docs/3-2-footer.md

 ## Legal limitations

 The swiss laws oblige you, to have your address available from every page (if you sell things or raise funds).
-Therefor we advise you to use the footer widget.
+Therefore we advise you to use the _Contact_ widget.
 Alternatively you may also add an imprint page and link it in the footer navigation.